Virtual-Java/GarderOpa/README.md

 The main challenge of this project was to get all the functions needed to drive 13 LEDs and to play the whole Happy Birthday melody into the small flash of ATtiny24.
 You would say why don't you use a ATtiny44, ATtiny 84 or even a ATmega controller?

-  • Firstly I just had a view ATtiny24 laying around.
+  • Firstly I just had a ATtiny24 laying around.

-  • Secondly a ATtiny24 you can get for around 1€ / 1$ or less (smd versions) while bigger controllers are a little bit more expensive
+  • Secondly a ATtiny24 you can get for around 1€ / 1$ or less (smd versions) while bigger controllers are a little bit more expensive.

   • Thirdly my prototyping pcb only had around 5 x 7,5 cm (2 x 3 inches) so space was rare, so ATmega controllers were to big.